The first commercially available 3D CSM was the Ashcroft Makers CSM, designed and made in the UK since February 2020.

 The Ashcroft Makers 3D CSM was launched in February 2020, but we weren't ready for what was about to happen as the machine proved to be extremely popular.

 In April 2020 we quickly set about designing and developing knitting patterns for the ©ashcroftmakers CSM, specific to this type of machine, as no other patterns existed.
 This was confirmed by our existing customers at the time, through an exchange of emails and social media.
 This included the first 3D CSM Toe Up Sock Pattern of its kind ever published.

 One of our very first Ashcroft customers (based in Iowa, USA) launched a similar designed machine a year later in early 2021, using their purchased Ashcroft 3D CSM as inspiration for their generation 1 design, without authorisation.

-Ashcroft Makers have since expanded the business with the introduction of a print-at-home kit set of 3D models with assembly and finishing instructions.
+Ashcroft Makers have since expanded the business with the introduction of a Hat Machine in February 2023.

 The Ashcroft 3D CSM is available in a variety of colours with patterns and video tutorials.
 All new design changes to the Ashcroft CSM are backward compatible with NO tool requirements.

 As the Ashcroft Makers 3D CSM has proved extremely popular, accompanied by interest from European Manufacturers, we look forward to bringing in some changes in 2023.